openscript/astro-i18n/libs/astro-loader-i18n/README.md

 `i18nContentLoader` creates multiple entries based on yaml or json files that contain i18n text fields.

 See [i18nLoader](#i18nloader) for more information.

+### `i18nFileLoader`

+`i18nFileLoader` creates multiple entries based on a single yaml or json that contain i18n text fields.

+It is a wrapper around the `file()` loader.
+See the [Astro documentation](https://docs.astro.build/en/reference/content-loader-reference/#file-loader) for more information.

 ### `localized`